Forced Heirship and Collation:

 When a forced heir is simply left out of a will and not expressly disinherited for cause, the forced heir has a right to challenge the probate of the will.
 It may be self-evident if they are under 24 years old, and the court could recognize it on its own.
 However, if the forced heirship is based on an incapacity, the court may not have any way of knowing about it until the forced heir challenges the probate or one of the legatees voluntarily brings it to the court’s attention.

 We are a Gretna law firm that has served the New Orleans area since 1980.
-Our succession attorneys can help guide you through the succession process when forced heirs are involved.
-Further, our estate planning lawyers can help draft your estate documents to address these issues on the front end.
+Our experienced forced heirship lawyers can help guide you through the succession process when forced heirs are involved.
+Our expert estate planning team can help draft your estate documents to address these issues on the front end.
 We take pride in offering a personal and trusted experience.
 Call us today for a free consultation and find out why so many of our clients come back to us.

-Call us today for a free telephone consultation with an attorney about forced heirship and collation.
+Call us today for a free telephone consultation with an estate attorney about forced heirship and collation.

 Comments are closed.